10th Intelligence Support Squadron: Operations from the Marianas

-In the spring of 1945 the 444th and the other groups of the 58th wing moved to Tinian in the Marianas in order to continue operations against Japan.
+In the spring of 1945 the 444th and the other groups of the 58th wing moved to West Field (Tinian) in the Marianas in order to continue operations against Japan.
 The group and squadron participated in the bombing of strategic objectives, strategic mining of the Inland Sea and in incendiary attacks on urban areas for the duration of the war.
 The 678th received a second Distinguished Unit Citation for attacking oil storage facilities at Oshima, bombing an aircraft plant near Kobe, and dropping incendiaries on Nagoya in May 1945.
 The squadron struck light metal industries at Osaka in July 1945, receiving a third Distinguished Unit Citation for this action.
-The squadrons's final mission was flown against Hikari, Japan on 14 August 1945, the day before the Japanese surrender.
+The squadron's final mission was flown against Hikari, Japan on 14 August 1945, the day before the Japanese surrender.

-10th Reconnaissance Squadron
+Reconnaissance operations

+Continental Air Forces

-The 678th returned to the United States and Merced Army Air Field, California in November 1945 where it became part of Fourth Air Force of Continental Air Forces (CAF).
+The 678th returned to the United States and Merced Army Air Field, California in November 1945 where it became part of Fourth Air Force of Continental Air Forces.
 Shortly after arriving at Merced, the squadron converted to the reconnaissance mission and became the 10th Reconnaissance Squadron, Very Long Range (Photographic).
 March 1946 saw more changes as the 10th squadron was reassigned to the 311th Reconnaissance Wing, which inactivated it at the end of the month.
+Some of its assets were used to form a provisional unit, the Air Weather Reconnaissance Unit 1.57 (Provisional), which was formed for monitoring nuclear tests.

+Air reserves

+The squadron was activated again in the reserve as the 10th Reconnaissance Squadron (Photographic) in 1947 at Rochester Airport, New York as part of the 26th Reconnaissance Group, which was located at Niagara Falls Municipal Airport.
+It does not appear that the squadron was fully manned or equipped with operational aircraft while at Rochester.

-The squadron was activated again in the Air Force Reserve as the 10th Reconnaissance Squadron (Photographic) in 1947 at Rochester Airport, New York as a reconnaissance squadron.
-The squadron moved to Langley Air Force Base, Virginia in June 1949 when Continental Air Command reorganized its reserve units according to the wing base organization system.
-At Langley it was colocated with the active duty 363d Tactical Reconnaissance Group.
+The May 1949 Air Force Reserve program called for a new type of unit, the Corollary unit, which was a reserve unit integrated with an active duty unit.
+The plan called for corollary units at 107 locations.
+It was viewed as the best method to train reservists by mixing them with an existing regular unit to perform duties alongside the regular unit.
+The squadron moved on paper to Langley Air Force Base, Virginia in June 1949.
+At Langley it became a corollary of the active duty 363d Tactical Reconnaissance Group.
 It was assigned advanced trainers and trained for supporting Army ground units providing aerial photography with these second-line aircraft for battlefield intelligence.
-It received a few jet RF-86A Sabres in late 1949, however inactivated due to budget constraints in January 1950.
+It received a few jet North American RF-86A Sabres in late 1949.
+President Truman's reduced 1949 defense budget required reductions in the number of units in the Air Force, and the 10th was inactivated and not replaced.